 Since 1 January 2019, two new Clusters of Excellence in Konstanz have been funded by the Excellence Strategy, the follow-up programme to the Excellence Initiative.
 They include: The “Centre for the Advanced Study of Collective Behaviour” and “The Politics of Inequality: Perceptions, Participation and Policies”.
 Since July 2019, the University of Konstanz has been successful with its concept ”creative.together” in the Universities of Excellence funding line of the Excellence Strategy.
 The concept builds on the previous university strategy and further develops its “culture of creativity” in a systematic way.

 Close dialogue and short distances

-The University of Konstanz is a campus university with short distances to cover.
-Flat hierarchies and structures within the university promote flexibility and interdisciplinary cooperation within the administration and the thirteen departments.
-The departments are distributed in three faculties: the Faculty of Sciences, the Faculty of Humanities and the Faculty of Politics – Law – Economics.
-Close dialogue and effective communication drive the living culture of creativity on all levels.
+The University of Konstanz is a medium-sized campus university with short distances to cover.
+Flat hierarchies and structures within the university promote flexibility and interdisciplinary cooperation between and within the administration and the thirteen departments, which are divided into three faculties: the Faculty of Sciences, the Faculty of Humanities and the Faculty of Politics – Law – Economics.
+Close dialogue and effective communication drive our living culture of creativity on all levels.

-The advantages of our university, as formulated in the foundation report, include:
+The advantages, values and characteristics of our university, as formulated in the foundation report, include: